 - 2 tsp freshly ground pepper

 - 1 cup panko bread crumbs

-- Layer half of the tomato slices, then the zucchini slices, then the remaining tomato slices.
+Layer half of the tomato slices, then basil, then the zucchini slices, then the remaining tomato slices.

 Drizzle the remaining 2 Tbsp olive oil, and sprinkle with salt and pepper.

 In a bowl, combine cheese and panko crumbs.

 Spread cheese mixture evenly over top of vegetables.

 Bake in center of oven 45 minutes, or until vegetables are tender when pierced with a fork, and topping is golden.